andrewnjoo/RedBorderChromeExtension/README.md

 e.g. red for div outline
 blue for p outline
 green for article outline
 2. add some better styling to the popup.

+known bugs
+unable to run on native html - my guess is that this is a CORS issue.
+As I tried other Chrome Xtns like Outline It and HTML Hierarchy Visualizer.

 [chrome web store link](https://chrome.google.com/webstore/detail/red-border-chrome-extensi/cgbdhepdbbcdfdlopicohifabajofjbg)